jnozzi/cocoadev.com/markdown/MethodSwizzling.md

 -- Brooke C.

 ----
-If you want to do this sort of thing with dynamically created classes take a look at my code at General/WeakPointers.
-The aforementioned code worked well so long as I didn't try it on any General/CoreFoundation classes.
+If you want to do this sort of thing with dynamically created classes take a look at my code at WeakPointers.
+The aforementioned code worked well so long as I didn't try it on any CoreFoundation classes.

 -jason